Instead of the preface

-Actually the name "Slavs" appears in sources in the VI.
-Jordan and Procopius, when both authors could really get acquainted with the representatives of this nation.
-Procopius of Caesarea, being the secretary of commander Belisarius, more than once observed and described the actions of the Slav warriors.
+Actually the name "Slavs" appears in sources in the VI century.
+Jordan and Procopius, when both authors could really get acquainted with representatives of this people.
+Procopius of Caesarea, being the secretary of the commander Belisarius, more than once he observed and described the actions of the Slav warriors.

 There is also an opinion that if the word „Veneda-Veneti“ was colloquial, then „Sklavinos“ or „Slavs“ had a book origin, such as, for example, the term „dew“.